 To answer that question [how are organizations faring in facing challenges presented by a changing environment], we investigated the longevity of more than 30,000 public firms in the United States over a 50-year span.
 The results are stark: Businesses are disappearing faster than ever before.
 Public companies have a one in three chance of being delisted in the next five years, whether because of bankruptcy, liquidation, M&A, or other causes.
 That’s six times the delisting rate of companies 40 years ago.
 Although we may perceive corporations as enduring institutions, they now die, on average, at a younger age than their employees.
 And the rise in mortality applies regardless of size, age, or sector.
 Neither scale nor experience guards against an early demise.

-Applying biology to enhance our understanding of these complex biological systems provides enhanced understanding that might improve survival rates of these organizations.
+Applying biology to enhance our understanding of these complex biological systems provides an enhanced understanding that might improve the survival rates of these organizations.

-Compare that with the non-linear relationships envisioned by chaos theory, which are 3 dimensional relationships across a broad number of factors containing both direct and mediated relationships suggesting a wide variety of factors impact survival of an organization.
+Compare that with the non-linear relationships envisioned by chaos theory, which are 3-dimensional relationships across a broad number of factors containing both direct and mediated relationships suggesting a wide variety of factors impact the survival of an organization.